Auerilas/ecopy/docs/source/ordination.rst

 		*absolute*: Conducts absolute MDS.
 Distances between points in ordination space should be as close as possible to observed distances.

-   		*ratio'* Ordination distances are proportional to observed distances.
+   		*ratio*: Ordination distances are proportional to observed distances.

 		*linear*: Ordination distances are a linear function of observed distances.
 Uses the technique of Heiser (1991) to avoid negative ordination distances.